 Set on the utterly terrifying Shark’s Fin feature on the mountain of the same name, Meru is a disarmingly moving story of three climbers attempting the near-impossible.

 There have been a number of documentaries over the years covering the life and untimely death of the enigmatic Nirvana frontman, and for a long time, 2006’s About a Son was considered the most definitive… and then came this Summer’s Montage of Heck.

 Montage is not only the best piece of material ever made about Kurt (and it is solely about Cobain, not the rest of the band), but it’s probably going to end up being the best documentary of 2015.

 Even the most hardcore Kurt Cobain fans will be surprised by the level of intimacy of the footage, as well as the approach taken to the documentary.

 For the record, Dave Grohl reportedly lasted ten minutes before he became “too terrified” to continue watching.

 Another member of the fabled ’27 Club’ and as equally tormented as the late Kurt Cobain, Amy Winehouse and her tragically young death has been deserving of a careful documentary treatment since her passing in 2011.

-As both a celebration of her art and career success and a study of what ultimately became her undoing, the team behind the 2010 documentary Senna have produced another powerful and tender biopic which borders on masterpiece.
+As both a celebration of her art and career success and a study of what ultimately became her undoing, the team behind the 2010 documentary Senna has produced another powerful and tender biopic that borders on masterpiece.
 Another essential—if heartbreaking—documentary to watch this Summer.

 Nearly everything on the outside world was new to them, and in turn, the very candid look into their bizarre world is very new to us as viewers.
 Well worth watching.